Bixal/methods/pages/templates.md

 ---

 # Templates
 This is an index of all the templates referenced throughout the Methods site, organized by method.
+The purpose of these is to provide content you can use as a starting point in your projects within the tools we commonly use.